Mr Edward's Alehouse & Kitchen

 On the food front, Mr Edward's Kitchen dishes up some fantastic nosh that is closer to fine dining than gastropub, but without the fuss or the price tag.
 The Irish chef has cut his teeth with some Michelin starred European restaurants and the result is a menu that makes this a serious dining destination as well as an alehouse.

-Lunch (served from 11.30 daily) customers can choose from mostly under $20 deliciousness like Cheeky Beef Burger, Superfood Salad (with Russian Red Kale, Mesculin, Pearl Bocconcini and Goji Gerries), Coconut Crumbed Scampi or Mr Edwards Daily Pie with rustic cut rosemary chips and side saled, or upgrade to the $25 Steak Meal Deal* - 200g Rump Steak with rustic chips, salad, Cafe de Paris butter or Pepper Sauce, with Carlsberg Lager, house wine or soft drink.
+Lunch customers can choose from mostly under $20 deliciousness like Cheeky Beef Burger, Superfood Salad (with Russian Red Kale, Mesculin, Pearl Bocconcini and Goji Gerries), Coconut Crumbed Scampi or Mr Edwards Daily Pie with rustic cut rosemary chips and side salad, 200g Rump Steak with rustic chips, salad, Cafe de Paris butter or Pepper Sauce, with Carlsberg Lager, house wine or soft drink.

 At any time of day diners can partake in some delicious Charcuterie, (perfectly matched with beers and served with cave-aged cheddar), fresh cut from the charcuterie cabinet which takes pride of place along one wall.

-And for dinner (served from 5pm daily) there are Mains such as Duck Confit with Pommes Dauphinoise, saute apple and red cabbage, Fish of the Day or Vegetarian Pasta or 14 hr Slow Cooked Beef Cheek with Kalecanon Mash.
-Or tuck into one of the fantastic Share Plates such as Mixed Seafood Paella, delcious 480g Harissa Marinated Pork Loin Noisettes with Caprese salad and slow-cooked betroot or the highly recommended 500g Flank Steak with cherry tomato on vine, carammelized shallots and salsa verde.
+And for dinner there are Mains such as Duck Confit with Pommes Dauphinoise, saute apple and red cabbage, Fish of the Day or Vegetarian Pasta or 14 hr Slow Cooked Beef Cheek with Kalecanon Mash.
+Or tuck into one of the fantastic Share Plates such as Mixed Seafood Paella, delicious 480g Harissa Marinated Pork Loin Noisettes with Caprese salad and slow-cooked betroot or the highly recommended 500g Flank Steak with cherry tomato on vine, caramelized shallots and salsa verde.

-Must try here too are the desserts – choose from Chocolate Stout Brownie, Apple Cider Baked Cheesecake, or. for the ulitmate indlugence, the Deep Fried Mars Bar and ice-cream, wrapped in filo pastry.
+Must-try here too are the desserts – choose from Chocolate Stout Brownie, Apple Cider Baked Cheesecake, or. for the ultimate indulgence, the Deep Fried Mars Bar and ice-cream, wrapped in filo pastry.
 A real treat though are the liquid desserts - flavoured Dessert Beers from Bacchus Brewing Co - try the Lamington Dark Ale, Belgian Mocha Stout, Jaffa Cake Ale or Sex, Drugs and Rocky Road.